nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Sort command

 1. Prerequisites: Display persons using the `list` command or other alternative commands such as `find`.
-Atleast one person in the list.
+At least one person in the list.

 1. Test case: `sort` <br>
     Expected: Successful sorting message is shown in the status message.
 Timestamp in the status bar as well as the displayed list are updated.